<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p class="wp-block-paragraph">Among the ideas floated:</p>
+<p class="wp-block-paragraph">Among the achievements he highlighted were:</p>

 <ul class="wp-block-list">